canonical/vanilla-framework/templates/docs/patterns/modal.md

 For any elements that launch a modal, please ensure that the label contains a trailing ellipsis `…`, e.g. "Launch modal&hellip;".
 This is a convention used to indicate that the element launches a dialog.

-When a modal is launched, focus should be set within the modal element, using JavaScript.
+When a modal is launched, focus should be set and contained within the modal dialog, using JavaScript.
+When the modal is closed, focus should be set back to the element that opened it.

 ### Design